 Reburial at FIG

 On Wednesday 16 November 2016, a few members of the 53rd PVI were honored to be able to participate in a re-burial ceremony at Ft.
 Indiantown Gap National Cemetery of 3 black Federal Civil War soldiers.
 One was a member of the 54th Massachusetts (the famed “Glory” regiment).
 A second was in the Massachusetts Cavalry.
 Little is known of the 3rd solder.
-Each had originally been interred in Cumberland County, PA in the 1880s, however these graves were recently disinterred since they were now on a modern residential property.
+Each had originally been interred in Cumberland County, PA in the 1880s, however these graves were recently disinterred since they were now on modern residential property.
+Quite a few of the original members of the 54th Massachusetts were actually recruited here in the Commonwealth of Pennsylvania.

 The Monument of the 53rd PVI at GettysburgFull 53rd PVI Monument